 Why you may need long term care insurance

-First, according to LongTermCare.gov, a person turning 65 years old today has about a 70% chance of needing long term care.
+Long-term care varies from person to person and statistics indicate that a person turning 65 years old today has about a 70% chance of needing long term care.
 Women on average need more long term care than men.
+The average length of stay in long-term care is 3.2 years.
 And, 20% of people will need more than 5 years of long term care.

 - Five years of long term care is a significant amount of protection.
 This enables you to afford not just long term care, but the best standard of care available in a facility of your choosing or with in-home help to stay in your home.